Provide quality care for all ages with your advanced expertise.

 - Become a certified family nurse practitioner.
 Courses prepare you for AANPCP or AANC certification exams, which provide Certified Family Nurse Practitioner licensure.

 - Apply online learning in labs and clinicals.
 Access courses online when it works for you and complete your precepted clinicals close to home — plus gain experience in on-campus labs.

 - Connect with a personal faculty mentor.
 From enrollment to graduation, you can reach your expert faculty mentor by phone or email to guide your success.

 - Build expertise that spans a lifetime.
 Learn to address chronic health issues and promote healthy habits, managing care over a family’s lifetime from infants to elderly adults.

 - Join an esteemed institution.
 We have a distinguished history as a pioneering nursing school, and ranked #45 Best Online Graduate Nursing Program by U.S. News & World Report for 2020.

-Our online FNP certificate is designed to meet high standards set by the National Organization of Nurse Practitioner Faculty (NONPF).
-The curriculum helps to build on your existing patient awareness and strengthen your care by teaching you advanced practice using the Consensus Model and the Synergy Model.
+Our online FNP certificate is designed to meet criteria set by the National Organization of Nurse Practitioner Faculty (NONPF).
+The curriculum builds on your existing patient awareness and strengthens your nursing care as an advanced practitioner.
+With an impressive pass rate of 100% on the AANPCB exam, compared to the national post-graduate average of 77%, it’s clear that our faculty of industry leaders are dedicated to your success in the field.
 Graduates emerge prepared to pursue FNP certification.